Central Zone Interim Meeting

 Friday luncheon with guest speaker

 Business casual attire is appropriate for all meetings (for example, polo shirts, blouses, slacks, skirts, khakis, or dress pants).
+The evening events are resort casual.

 Elections

-2025–27 Central Zone secretary candidates
+2026–28 Central Zone vice president candidates

 Hotel

 The hotel does not provide an airport shuttle.
 See the “Travel and local information” section of this page for important ground transportation information.
-Arrangements should be considered in advance of arrival.

-Register online by March 31.
+Register online by March 30.
 NCEES will make hotel reservations for NCEES-funded attendees (such as funded delegates, past presidents, and zone officers) based on information provided during registration.
 A hotel confirmation will be emailed about two weeks before the meeting.

 Delegates not funded by NCEES can make hotel reservations after registering for the meeting.
 The link will be provided in the registration confirmation email.

 Register and reserve accommodations as early as possible before the NCEES room block is exhausted.
-The NCEES room block will close shortly after March 31.
+The NCEES room block will close shortly after March 30.
 NCEES may cancel any reservations made within the block if there is not a matching registration for the meeting.

 Travel and local information